CodeHappy01/Live-Projects-for-The-Tech-Academy/README.md

 </details>

 ## About The Project
-During a two week springt at The Tech Academy I had the opportunity to work with a team of very talented peers on a web Application called the "Applicationbuilder9000"!
+During a two week springt at [The Tech Academy](https://www.learncodinganywhere.com/) I had the opportunity to work with a team of very talented peers on a web Application called the "Applicationbuilder9000"!
 During

 <img src="" alt="Logo" width="960" height="540">

 Although, we worked on the same site we had the chance to work on are own individual applications that connected to the main page.

+I made my idea come to life my using the site [Canva](https://www.canva.com/), a graphic design platform that is used to create visual content for social media, presentations, websites, etc.
 <img src="" alt="Logo" width="960" height="540">

 # Built With